hyperactive-panda111/3dsoftwarerenderer/README.md

-# 3D Software Renderer
+# 3D Graphics Engine

-A 3D software renderer built from scratch in C, designed to explore the fundamentals of computer graphics.
+A fixed-function 3D graphics engine built from scratch in C, designed to explore the fundamentals of computer graphics.
 This project implements a complete rendering pipeline, including transformations, camera systems, perspective-correct texture mapping, lighting, and Z-buffering, without relying on a graphics API.

 ## Table of Contents